dermesser/libsocket/README.md

         - socket/connect - one function
         - socket/bind    - one function

-libsocket is designed not to use a "proprietary" socket format (as libc does with its `FILE` type) giving you the possibility to operate on the raw file descriptor with functions not provided by libsocket.
+libsocket is designed to not use a "proprietary" socket format (as libc does with its `FILE` type) giving you the possibility to operate on the raw file descriptor with functions other than those provided by libsocket.

-Detailed documentation can be found in `doc/`.

 ##PLATFORMS

-libsocket is developed on Linux 3.x with gcc, but every file was successfully tested with clang (from llvm 3.0, 3.1) and works with it.

-libsocket works, both statically and dynamically linked, on these platform combinations:

-- GCC 4.7, GNU/Linux (tested on Debian and Fedora)
-- GCC 4.6, GNU/Linux (tested on Debian)
-- clang/clang++ 3.0, GNU/Linux (tested on Debian)
-- clang/clang++ 3.1, GNU/Linux (tested on Debian)
-- gcc version 4.2.1 20070831 patched, FreeBSD 9.0
-- gcc version 4.2.1 20070831 patched, FreeBSD 9.1
-- clang/clang++ 3.1 portbld, FreeBSD 9.0
-- clang/clang++ 3.1 portbld, FreeBSD 9.1
+Libsocket works best on modern linux systems.
+It needs a C++11 compiler like g++ or clang++.
+Override the default compiler using the flag `-DCMAKE_CXX_COMPILER=<compiler` or `-DCMAKE_C_COMPILER=<compiler>`.

+Theoretically libsocket should work without or only minor modifications on FreeBSD; I for myself haven't run it on FreeBSD as I currently don't want to install a C++11 toolchain.

 libsocket does not work on OpenBSD yet because there are some source level incompatibilities.

-If you're using libsocket successfully on other platforms, please let me know (via github
+If you're using libsocket successfully on other platforms, or ported it please let me know.
-        (dermesser) or `<lbo[[at]]spheniscida.de>`.

 ##How to use the libsocket: static vs. dynamic